 Instructors: Gina Solberg, CESP, and Abbey Lawrence, MEd, BCBA

-Autism 208: Screening for ASD: A Preventative Intervention Approach
+Autism 208: Screening for ASD: A Preventative Intervention Approach (video not yet available)

 Instructor: Lisa Ibanez, PhD